 Where to Stay in Yokohama

-- Hiromas Hostel – Check out this place if you want an affordable place to stay.
+- Tabist Hiromas Hostel – Check out this place if you want an affordable place to stay.
 Sleeping arrangements are bunk beds in mixed or female-only dorms.
 Guests enjoy the open lounge area and easy access to the train.
 Plus, it’s next to the Chinatown area.
 Prices range between $20-$30 per person per night.
-Click here to reserve a room at Hiromas Hostel.

-- Chillulu Coffee and Hostel – Similarly to Hiromas Hostel, Chillulu offers bunk beds in a mixed dorm room.
+- Chillulu Coffee and Hostel – Similarly to Tabist Hiromas Hostel, Chillulu offers bunk beds in a mixed dorm room.
 Guests love the comfortable bed and the cafe on the first floor.
 Plus, this place is next to Chinatown.
 Price is $25 per person.
-Click here to make a reservation at Chillulu Coffee and Hostel.

-If we were to redo the trip again, we think that two days in Yokohama would be a sufficient amount of time to see the main attractions.
-The extra day would have been a better experience with slow travel and not rushing around like a madman with transportation and visiting sites.
+If you have the opportunity to spend 2 days in Yokohama, then you’ll have sufficient time to see everything that we listed here.
+The extra day is a better experience with slow travel and not rushing around like a madman with transportation and visiting sites.

 Check out our other Tokyo guides to help with your Tokyo travel plans: